 Maria Gomez explains how to apply continuous delivery practice in projects that contain hardware and software components and embedded systems and how to solve the most common challenges.

-Maria Gomez is the head of technology at ThoughtWorks Spain.
+Maria Gomez is Engineering Director at BCG Digital Ventures in Berlin.
 Over her 10 years of industry experience, Maria has worked with many different technologies and domains, which has helped her lead teams and advise stakeholders in making the right technology decisions.
-She is also a speaker and an advocate for diversity and inclusion in the IT industry.
+She’s also a speaker and an advocate for diversity and inclusion in the IT industry.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org